patriciabialek/Luksus/Luksus/README.txt

 Changed the privacy page to the about page.
 Changed the Views > Shared > Layout page to replace privacy with about us.
 Run project - no issues.
-*figure out how to change the url to replace Privacy to AboutUs.
+Figure out how to change the url to replace Privacy to AboutUs.

 2023-10-10 1101:
 All inside the wwwrootfolder > css + images
 Created a css file for my About us page styles, and a css reset.
 Created an image folder.
 Added content to the html page, and added styles to the about us page.
-*still need to update the navigation and footer.
+Still need to update the navigation and footer.
 Run project - no issues.

 2023-10-10 1110:
 Editing the footer and almost complete, need to change the color for when you hover and click on the about us link.
-*figure out how to update the 2023 to be auto.
+Figure out how to update the 2023 to be auto.

 2023-10-10 1147:
 Having a hard time removing the default header.

 2023-10-10 1244:
 Completed header, footer, content.
-*still need to add auto date to footer.
+Still need to add auto date to footer.
 Run project - no issues.

 2023-10-10 1252: